 The city of Aurora is predominantly suburban and is made up of dozens of neighborhoods.
 The cost of living in this city is fairly high, as is the case with most of Colorado.
 Here we have broken down some of the more popular areas of this massive city.

 Foxfield: One of the largest areas in Aurora, Foxfield is made up of new, luxury apartments as well as larger single-family homes.
 Foxfield is a great place for those who are looking to settle or for families looking for a quiet area to rent in.
-Living in this part of town costs a pretty penny as rents can range between $775-$1800.
+Living in this part of town costs a pretty penny as rents can range between $775and $1800.
 However, the benefits of living in Foxfield may outweigh the cost.
-It’s proximity to walking trails, bike paths, golf courses, as well as being located in a great school district (Cherry Creek) make it a prime Aurora location.
-Additionally, this well-to-do suburb is only 20 miles from the heart of Denver. $$-$$$
+It’s proximity to walking trails, bike paths and golf courses make it a prime Aurora location.
+Additionally, this well-to-do suburb is only 20 miles from the heart of Denver.

 Good news: Because it gets very cold in Colorado, most newer apartments feature fireplaces, which will help save on heating costs (and Colorado has been known to be cold about 7 months out of the year) and may help ignite a romantic spark or two.
 Also, many of the apartments and updated homes in the area feature hardwood floors, which add a more upscale, updated look to any dwelling.
 Bad news: If you are a dog-lover, most apartments allow man’s best friend to move in (with a small deposit) but there are breed restrictions.
 If you are a sucker for pit bulls, Rottweiler’s and any other breed of dog that may or may not be prone to guarding junk yards, you may want to consider down-sizing your taste.